Giom-V/vibe-coding-challenge/README.md

-# AI-Coded App Challenge 2025
+# Vibe-Coded App Challenge 2025

-Welcome to my "AI-Coded App Challenge 2025"!
+Welcome to my "Vibe-Coded App Challenge 2025"!
 This repository documents my journey of creating and publishing an application each week, primarily using AI-powered coding assistants.

 ## What is "Vibe Coding"?

-"Vibe coding" is a term I use to describe the process of building software in close collaboration with AI.
-It's a partnership where I provide the high-level vision, the "vibe," and the AI helps with the implementation details.
+"Vibe coding" is a new term usedto describe the process of building software in close collaboration with AI.
+It's a partnership where I provide the high-level vision, the "vibe" and the AI helps with the implementation details.
 This could involve generating boilerplate code, suggesting algorithms, debugging complex issues, or even designing UI components.
 The goal is to stay in the creative flow and focus on the overall feel and functionality of the application, while letting the AI handle the more tedious aspects of coding.

 ## The Challenge